-Businesses need a platform that allows employees to add all the relevant variables and data points, and most importantly, make changes to prices as soon as new circumstances arise.
+Businesses need a dynamic pricing engine that allows employees to add all the relevant variables and data points, and most importantly, make changes to prices as soon as new circumstances arise.
 A solution that can, for instance, calculate market demand, inventory levels, and seasonality, and then set prices accordingly.

 To make well-timed price adjustments businesses need a certain degree of automation that algorithms can provide.
 However, designing algorithms requires technical expertise and constant support.

-This is why companies use a rules-based pricing solution like Hyperon.
+This is why companies use a dynamic pricing tools like Hyperon.

 All this without having to rely on the IT department for help!

 This is why leading brands use Hyperon to enhance collaboration among teams, beat the competition, and respond to market changes in real-time.

 Ready to see how Hyperon's expert team can optimize your dynamic pricing strategy and make you more competitive?
 Get in touch with us today to see why our premium solution is a game-changer.